 Why is System Simulation an essential asset in support of Model Based Systems Engineering?

-In particular, in this “System Simulation in the context of MBSE” session we will update you on the System Simulation Factory vision, how this vision helps solve issues related to current industry trends as mentioned in the introduction and why it is such an important element to optimize the system performance across its requirements and performance attributes, and how it further enables the best validation and verification process of our customers.
+Siemens Digital Industries Software relies heavily on its Xcelerator portfolio and the expertise of its teams to support industries going through these major changes with unique solutions.
+In what follows, we will update you on the System Simulation Factory vision and strategy, how this vision helps solve issues related to current industry trends as mentioned in the introduction and why it is such an important element to optimize the system performance across its requirements and performance attributes, and how it further enables the best validation and verification process of our customers.

 THE SIMULATION FACTORY